 After exploring beautiful Krabi, we recommend you to head to Ko Lanta from Krabi.

 This is not a day trip and if you decide to go to Ko Lanta it makes sense to stay at least for a couple of nights.
 There are many companies that organize shuttle buses from Krabi Town.
 It takes around 3 hours to get to Ko Lanta.

 Ko Lanta is one of these islands which still fly more or less under the radar.
 It is a very nice island with a laid-back atmosphere and many beautiful beaches.
 Just rent a scooter and drive around to find your little piece of paradise.

 10. KO PHI PHI

-Probably every one knows Ko Phi Phi and famous Maya Bay.
+Probably everyone knows Ko Phi Phi and famous Maya Bay.
 Ko Phi Phi is another group of islands which are located in the Krabi Province.
 You can also reach Ko Phi Phi from Krabi town.
 But the easier way to get to Ko Phi Phi is actually from Phuket.
-Ko Phi Phi is a nice place but it unfortunately became super touristy.
+Ko Phi Phi is a nice place but, unfortunately, it became super touristy.
 But we can’t blame anyone for that or can we?